Okery/YOLOv5-PyTorch/README.md

 ## Performance

-Test on COCO 2017 val, on a single RTX 2080Ti GPU:
+Test on COCO 2017 val set, on a single RTX 2080Ti GPU:

+The weights is from [ultralytics' repo](https://github.com/ultralytics/yolov5)

 | model | bbox AP | FPS | params |
 | :----: |:---: | :--: | :--: |